GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/pennyFracToughnessDominated/Example.rst

   - The boundary conditions: fluid injection rates and the constraints of the outer boundaries have to be set.

 In this example, a mass injection rate ``SourceFlux`` (``scale="-6.625"``) is applied at the surfaces of the initial fracture.
 Only one fourth of the total injection rate is defined in this boundary condition because only a quarter of the fracture is modeled (the problem is symmetric).
 The value given for ``scale`` is :math:`Q_0 \rho_f/4` (not :math:`Q_0 /4`).
-All the outer boundaries are subjected to roller constraints.
+All the outer boundaries are subject to roller constraints.
-These boundary conditions are set up through the ``FieldSpecifications`` section.
+These boundary conditions are set through the ``FieldSpecifications`` section.

 .. literalinclude:: ../../../../../../inputFiles/hydraulicFracturing/pennyShapedToughnessDominated_base.xml